kkisiele/kkisiele.github.io/_drafts/2022-10-26-dont-stop-when-work-stop-when-shines.md

 John fills in the pull request.
 He is ready to click the submit button, but some noise outside the window distracts him... it is just a horde of motorcyclists.
 While backing to the pull request, he notices the dusty "Clean Code" which serves as a monitor stand.

-Suddenly John remind himeself of all Uncle Bob's arguments about software craftsmanship, professionalism and the alike nonsenses.
+Suddenly John reminds himself of all Uncle Bob's arguments about software craftsmanship, professionalism and the like nonsense.
-Hmmm... no need to hurry with the pull requsts.. the reviewers are in the distant time zone, will be at work in the couple of hours.

-You decide to polish it a bit.
+He experiences conscience pangs.
+The reviewers are in a distant time zone and will be at work in a couple of hours.
+So there is no need to hurry up.
+He decides to polish it a bit.

 ## Course of Action
-Before starting you give it some thought.
+He reviews the code and gives it some thought.
+The method name says _what_ it is doing.
+It returns a weighted average for provided `UserStockTransaction` items.
+What he wonders is whether some of his colleagues will grasp his intentions of _how_ the mehod is fulfilling its duties?
+At least without spending a minute or two.

-Realize that weightedAverage method is very low-level and full of details.
-You would like something closer to the natural language so ideally even your always-busy scrum master could understand.
-The vision born and doesn't take into account the Java's clunky syntax:
+Realizes the method content is very low-level and full of implementation details.
+It is not instantly clear _how_ it is working.
+John would like something closer to the natural language thus even his always-busy scrum master could understand.
+The goal (despite Java's clunky syntax) is to have the code as similar to the following as possible:
 {% highlight java %}
 public Map<StockSymbol, BigDecimal> weightedAverage(List<UserStockTransaction> stocks) {
     // groups UserStock by StockSymbol